 During this period of planning, try and be aware of the cultural, familial and personal influences that are guiding your choices.
-Some can contribute to making this a meaningful and prayerful event.
-But we have seen many couples overload the simplicity of the marriage rite with extras that distracted from the commitment they were making and rendered the marriage liturgy mundane and disappointing.
+Some can contribute to making this a meaningful and prayerful event, but we have seen many couples who overloaded the simplicity of the marriage rite with extras that distracted from the commitment they were making and rendered the marriage liturgy mundane and disappointing.

 What will you be doing?

 Your marriage is first and foremost a sacrament.
 Through your wedding vows, you will make known the loving presence of God as revealed through Christ and His Church.
 You should be concentrating on the unity you will be bringing into your lives, your commitment, and the blending of two people into one.

 The Priest will help you plan your wedding liturgy.
 He will help you to see the sacramental nature of this day.
 He will discuss with you those things that will not be allowed to interfere with the sacredness of the ceremony.

 Your wedding liturgy communicates what you believe.
 What you do in the liturgy demonstrates this.
 So, speak your vows loudly and clearly, respond to the prayers and the songs.
 Your attention to each other and the sacrament is more precious than posing for photos.

 A wedding ceremony is not a staged event in which only a few have starring roles.
 These guidelines are meant to help you make this a sacred day.
 The Priest will suggest some things which will seem new and different to you, but they are true to the Church and to the faith of the worshipping community.